Cooldown - recover faster and avoid injury

 Brad Walker explains why it is important to undertake a cooldown program after training and competition.

 Many people dismiss the cool down as a waste of time, or simply unimportant.
 In reality, the cool down is just as important as the warm-up, and if you want to stay injury free, it is vital.
 Although the warm-up and cool down are just as important as each other, they are important for different reasons.
 While the main purpose of warming up is to prepare the body and mind for strenuous activity, cooling down plays a different role.

 Why Cool Down?

 The main aim of the cool down is to promote recovery and return the body to a pre-exercise, or pre-workout level.
 During a strenuous work out your body goes through a number of stressful processes e.g. muscle fibres, tendons and ligaments get damaged, and waste products build up within your body.

 The cool down, performed properly, will assist your body in its repair process.
 One area the cool down will help with is "post-exercise muscle soreness."
 This is the soreness that is usually experienced the day after a tough work out.
 Most people experience this after having a lay-off from exercise, or at the beginning of their sports season.
 I remember running a half marathon with very little preparation and finding it difficult to walk down steps the next day because my quadriceps were so sore.
 That discomfort is "post-exercise muscle soreness."

 This soreness is caused by a number of things.
 Firstly, during exercise, tiny tears called micro tears develop within the muscle fibres.
 These micro tears cause swelling of the muscle tissues which in turn puts pressure on the nerve endings and results in pain.

-Secondly, when exercising, your heart is pumping large amount of blood to the working muscles.
+Secondly, when exercising, your heart is pumping a large amount of blood to the working muscles.
 This blood is carrying both oxygen and nutrients that the working muscles need.
 When the blood reaches the muscles the oxygen and nutrients are used up.
 Then the force of the contracting (exercising) muscles pushes the blood back to the heart where it is re-oxygenated.